indrabasak/spring-security-hawtio-example/README.md

 ```

 #### Login Page
-- Since you are using a form login, you will be leading a custom login page.
-In this
+- Since you are using a form login, you will be needing a custom login page.
-example, a `login.html` is used.
+In this example, a `login.html` is used.

 - Configure the `/login` request to match view `login.html`
 ```java